virtual-vehicle/Credibility-Assessment-Framework/Credibility-Development-Kit/util/parameter/README.md

 `new ScalarParameter(...)`

-To instantiate a ScalarParameter, the following arguments must be passed:
+To instantiate a ScalarParameter, the following arguments must be passed...

+...either:
 * a nominal value
 * a config object to further describe the parameter

+...or:
+* a JSON notation of the parameter, as returned with the `toJson` method of a ScalarParameter object.

 The `config` object must at least specify a name for the parameter: